 - Choosing and briefing a management consultant or trainer from voluntary sector specialists in the Management Development Network.

 - MyTrainingResources publishing training materials especially for the voluntary and community sectors, part of training provider Sahara Consultancy.

 - National Extension College (NEC) has various training materials of relevance, for example:

 – The Playcare Pack, to which they have added four Level 3 S/NVQ units with titles including ‘Manage information for action’ and ‘Support the efficient use of resources’.

 – Voluntary Work titles Stand Up for Your Rights (with FIAC) £12-00, Community Start Up (with Community Matters) £15-00

 - Pavilion Publishing are leading publishers of health and social care training materials, who also organise conferences and events.

-- Peter Honey is another well known name (as in Honey and Mumford/Learning Styles).
-In print: Manual of Learning Styles Peter Honey and Alan Mumford, ISBN 0 9508444 7 0 £60.00 (plus £1.95 post and packing).
-See publications list on web site.
+- Peter Honey Publications (now part of Pearson) is another well known name (as in Honey and Mumford/Learning Styles) – check website for full list.
+Manual of Learning Styles Peter Honey and Alan Mumford, ISBN 0 9508444 7 0 £60.00 (plus £1.95 post and packing).

 - Training Journal ‘the publication for learning and development’.
 Subscriptions phone 01353 654877